 Medical prescription OCR

-Reading this article you'll be able to build an OCR API that extracts data from medical prescription using our deep learning engine.
+Reading this article you'll be able to build an OCR API that extracts data from medical prescriptions using our deep learning engine.

-- You’ll need to sign up to get a free beta account.
+- You’ll need to sign up to get a free account.

 - You’ll need at least 20 different medical prescription images or pdfs to train your OCR model